Which countries have banned travel from the UK? Full list

 Poland

-Flights between Poland and the UK are suspended from midnight on 21 December.
+Flights between Poland and the UK are suspended from midnight on 21 December until at least 6 January.

 Portugal